 The life-size bronze of L. S. Lowry was unveiled in January 2005 and depicts him seated on a bench, sketching the Mottram Crown Pole

-This is where he could be always be found, ever available and ever willing to talk to friends, acquaintances, writers, dealers, aspiring artists and even critics, in fact, anyone and everyone who fancied stopping by for a chat
+This is where he could be always be found, ever available and ever willing to talk to friends, acquaintances, writers, dealers, aspiring artists, and even critics, in fact, anyone and everyone who fancied stopping by for a chat

 Not only did Lowry seem to enjoy these interruptions but he also realised the value of ‘Good Press’

-At the unveiling, Tameside Council leader Roy Oldham who knew Lowry well said, ‘It is absolutely first class, he was part of the village and this is so fitting.
+At the unveiling, Tameside Council leader Roy Oldham, who knew Lowry well said, ‘It is absolutely first class, he was part of the village and this is so fitting.
 It is important that we not only recognise but celebrate our heritage and this is one way of bringing it to the fore’

 Laurence Stephen Lowry, best known for his atmospheric industrial and urban landscapes, was born on November 1st 1887 and became one of the most popular British artists of the twentieth century

-Born in Stretford, Manchester, Lowry enjoyed drawing as a boy but it was not until he started work as a clerk that he was able to afford drawing lessons and his early drawings from life reveal an accomplished and academic draughtsman, a far cry from the stylised figures of later years
+Born in Stretford, Manchester, Lowry enjoyed drawing as a boy but it was not until he started work as a clerk that he was able to afford drawing lessons and his early drawings from life reveal and highly accomplished and academic draughtsman, a far cry from the stylised figures of later years

 Working as a rent collector for the Pall Mall Property Company, Lowry got to know the poorer districts of Manchester, which gave him a wealth of ideas for his paintings